 The MRFF offers a great deal of digital content available to Individual Contacts via direct electronic digital communications as well as publicly via its website (www.militaryreligiousfreedom.org).
 In addition to producing original content, the MRFF occasionally links our content with news feeds, blogs, websites and other digital media produced by others.
 This means you may find yourself on the MRFF website, reading an email or other digital communication from MRFF that offers a link to another organization’s digital interface (i.e. website, social media platform, email list service, etc.) where you will find content MRFF finds relevant to our client services and useful our Individual Contacts and public-at-large.
 Should you chose to follow the link to another organization’s digital interface, you will be interacting with an organization or individual outside of MRFF’s control.
 The MRFF is not responsible or liable for content provided by these third-party websites/etc. or personal information they may happen to gather from you.
 The MRFF will never share any personal information gathered from an Individual Contact with any third-party without prior consent by the Individual Contact.

 You may wish to subscribe to the MRFF’s publications without becoming a donor or client of MRFF.
 For example, many people sign up to receive the MRFF’s emails even though they are not MRFF clients or donors.
-To receive MRFF emails, you will need to create a “profile” with us which involves providing the MRFF with at least your first name and last name, an email address, and the country in which you live.
+To receive MRFF emails, you will need to create a “profile” with us which involves providing the MRFF with at least your first name, last name, and an email address.
+Please note: MRFF is not soliciting or targeting European Union residents.
 The MRFF does not share this information with any third party other than to store the information in our cloud-hosted databases (Donor Perfect Online) and email service (Constant Contact).
 We rely on a contract basis to process your personal information for purposes of fulfilling your request to receive our publications.
 You may at your own option choose to subscribe to MRFF emails and newsletters which may be considered direct marketing.

 The MRFF uses a third-party email service provider (Constant Contact) to manage our email communications.
 How information is collected and used via your interactions with MRFF via Constant Contact is detailed in the ‘Constant Contact Privacy Notice’.